 As providers of capital to food and beverage corporations, institutional investors can play a significant role in promoting better corporate performance on material issues such as health and nutrition.
-Corporate engagement, or stewardship, is a key responsible investment strategy, whereby investors use their shareholder (and bondholder) power to influence corporate behavior.
-As such, investors are a key stakeholder for the Access to Nutrition Initiative (ATNI) – as detailed in one of our latest blogs.
+Corporate engagement, or stewardship, is a key responsible investment strategy, whereby investors use their shareholder (and bondholder) power to influence corporate behaviour.
+As such, investors are a key stakeholder for the Access to Nutrition Initiative (ATNi) – as detailed in one of our latest blogs.

-To accelerate private sector progress for nutrition, and with the specific goal of ensuring that 50% of packaged food products contribute to sustainable and affordable healthy diets by 2030, ATNI has supported ATNI’s Investors in Nutrition and Health (AINH) in their corporate engagement activities with global food and beverage manufacturers.
+To accelerate private sector progress for nutrition, and with the specific goal of ensuring that 50% of packaged food products contribute to sustainable and affordable healthy diets by 2030, ATNi has supported ATNi’s Investors in Nutrition and Health (AINH) in their corporate engagement activities with global food and beverage manufacturers.

-Following the release of the Global Index 2021, 53 of the 81 AINH members started engaging collaboratively with the publicly listed companies assessed in ATNI’s Global Index 2021, and later, the US Index 2022.
+Following the release of the Global Index 2021, 53 of the 81 AINH members started engaging collaboratively with the publicly listed companies assessed in ATNi’s Global Index 2021, and later, the US Index 2022.
 This subset of investors cumulatively manages $15 trillion in assets, accounting for a staggering 12% of the global asset management industry.

 Read the 2021-23 Engagement Analysis Report